flutter-it/docs/docs/documentation/watch_it/best_practices.md

 ### Self-Contained Widgets

-Widgets should access their dependencies directly from get_it, not via constructor parameters.
+Widgets should access their dependencies directly from `get_it`, not via constructor parameters.

 **❌️ Bad - Passing managers as parameters:**